kamailio/kamailio-wiki/docs/features/new-in-5.8.x.md

 ### tls

+  - support for libssl 3.x
   - added rpc function to kill session by id

 ### topos